STEAM YouTube Channels for Elementary Kids

 6. Disney Educational Publications

-School House Rock videos and more for learning.
+School House Rock videos and more for learning all on YouTube.

 7. Math Bites with Danica McKellar